Skip to main content

 • Add comments and assignments

-• Prepare the document for Red Team and final submission
+• Prepare for Red Team and final submission

-Use the NextStage Word Add‑in as needed to regenerate or improve sections while maintaining alignment with your proposal workspace.
+You may also use the NextStage Word Add-in to revise or regenerate sections while maintaining alignment with your proposal workspace.

 Did this answer your question?